MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_manualsetup_ml.md

 - Your organization has an established SharePoint Online modern communication site dedicated to training and you want to add learning pathways to that site.
 In this scenario, the learning pathways web part hasn't been set up on the site.

 - You want to install learning pathways for multilingual support in one of your organization's SharePoint Communication sites.
-The site has, or will have, a default language that isn't English, but is one of the languages supported by learning pathways.
+The site has, or will have, a default language that isn't English and is one of the languages supported by learning pathways.
 Here are the languages supported by learning pathways:

 - English
 - Chinese (Simplified)